Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Approach

+A chromosome $p$ can be mutated one or more times according to the given mutation probability.
+In each round of mutation, one of the three following mutation operators\cite{10.1162/EVCO_a_00006} is selected randomly with an equal chance of ~0.33\% to perform the mutation:

-This mutation operator randomly selects two positions in a parent $p$ and swaps the index of two genes (test case indexes in the order) to generate a new offspring.
-This procedure can be repeated one or more times according to the given mutation probability.
+\begin{itemize} \item \textbf{SWAP mutation:} This mutation operator randomly selects two positions in a chromosome $p$ and swaps the index of two genes (test case indexes in the order) to generate a new offspring. \item \textbf{INVERT mutation:} This mutation operator randomly selects a segment (with a random size) of the given chromosome $p$.
+Then, it reverses the selected segment end to end and reattaches it to generate a new offspring. \item \textbf{INSERT mutation:} This mutation randomly selects a gene in the chromosome $p$ and moves it to another index in the solution to generate a new offspring. \end{itemize}

+We consider the three operators above since prior studies~ \cite{10.1162/EVCO_a_00006} showed that using multiple mutation operators for permutation-based optimization problems increases the likelihood of escaping from solutions that are locally optimal under one mutation operator.
+This procedure used for the mutation is the same in both of the \approach variants introduced in this paper.